noahbei/zenscribe/README.md

 - **Entries Page**: All the journal entries created by the user are available on the entries page for easy access and review.

+- **Dashboard Page**: Users are greeted by this dashboard landing page once logged in.
+An overview of your weekly ratings are shown in a bar graph here.

 ## Getting Started

 To get started with Zenscribe, follow these steps: